syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## Level based styling

-The TreeView allows you to customize the style of `TreeViewItem` based on different levels by using `IValueConverter`.
+The TreeView allows you to customize the style of the TreeViewItem based on different levels by using the IValueConverter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}